JanathonL-CMU/tech-interview-handbook/algorithms/array.md

 ```

 - Given an array and an index, find the product of the elements of the array except the element at that index.
-- ==Given a set of rectangles represented by a height and an interval along the y-axis, determine the size of its union.==
+- ==Given a set of rectangles represented by a height and an interval along the x-axis, determine the size of its union.==
 - Given 2 separate arrays, write a method to find the values that exist in both arrays and return them.
 - ==Given an array of integers find whether there is a sub-sequence that sums to 0 and return it.==
   - ==E.g. `[1, 2, -3, 1]` => `[1, 2, -3]` or `[2, -3, 1]`.==